Tracking the Latest Minnesota Vikings Super Bowl Odds in 2025

 Vikings Super Bowl Odds vs. NFC North

-The Vikings have the third-shortest Super Bowl odds (+3000) of all four NFC North teams.
-The Lions are among the NFL's Super Bowl favorites (+900).
-After making the playoffs in 2024, the Packers' Super Bowl odds are +2200, while the Bears have the longest odds in the division at +3500.
-Every team but the Chicago Bears clinched a playoff spot in the 2024-25 season.
+The Vikings have the third-shortest Super Bowl odds (+2500) of all four NFC North teams.
+The Lions are among the NFL's Super Bowl favorites (+1100).
+After making the playoffs in 2024, the Packers' Super Bowl odds are +2000, while the Bears have the longest odds in the division at +4500.
+Every NFC North team except the Chicago Bears clinched a playoff spot in the 2024-25 season.

 Latest Updates Impacting Vikings Odds to Win SB LX